AvfDev/tunes-api/README.md

 ## Description

-Music App API developed in NestJS
+Music App API developed in NestJS, using MongoDB.

 ## Installation